-What does RPM stand for?
-RPM stands for “Revolutions per Minute.”
-It’s a way of measuring the speed at which the engine revolves or spins.
+The acronym RPM is an abbreviation of the phrase “revolutions per minute.”
+It is the automotive industry’s standardized method of measuring the engine’s revolutions per minute or spins that it makes, also known as engine speed.
 RPM is a measure of two things: the number of times the engine's crankshaft makes one complete rotation each minute, and simultaneously, the number of times each piston goes up and down in its cylinder.
-Some people call RPM “engine speed.”

 How the Engine Works to Create RPM

 When you press the gas pedal, your car engine’s RPMs increase as more power is produced.
 However, the engine’s maximum power ability doesn’t always happen at the engine’s highest RPM ability.
 When shopping for new cars, you’ll often see RPMs listed with horsepower.
 The manufacturer will tell you the vehicle’s peak horsepower ability and at what rounds per minute that horsepower occurs.
 The combination of these two numbers will tell you how the vehicle’s drivetrain performs.

 Understanding peak horsepower and RPMs is important when deciding what type of vehicle you need.
 High torque power is important for lower speed performance, such as hauling and towing.
 Torque typically happens at lower RPMs, so these vehicles are tuned for peak power to occur at lower RPMs.

 Alternatively, sport and performance cars with turbocharged and supercharged engines will have lower torque ratings and higher horsepower ability.
 These vehicles are tuned for peak power at higher RPMs for greater engine speed ability.
 This will make the pavement markers fly by as you increase in gear, the RPMs climb, and the engine produces more power.